cbeck88/conf-rs/REFERENCE.md

 For compatibility with `clap-derive`, when a `conf` attribute is used on a field, the labels `#[arg(...)]` and `#[conf(...)]` **can be used interchangeably**.

-When `derive(Conf)` encounters a field, the first thing it must determine what kind of field this is:
+When `derive(Conf)` encounters a field, the first thing it must determine *what kind of field* this is:

-* Flag: A flag corresponds to a boolean program option.
+* **Flag**: A flag corresponds to a boolean program option.
 It is either set or it isn't.
 For example, `./my_prog --flag1 --flag2`.
-* Parameter: A parameter corresponds to a program option that expects a string value to be found during parsing.
+* **Parameter**: A parameter corresponds to a program option that expects a string value to be found during parsing.
 For example `./my_prog --param1 value1 --param2 value2`.
-* Repeat: A repeat option represents a list of values.
+* **Repeat**: A repeat option represents a list of values.
 It has special parsing -- it is allowed to be specified multiple times on the command-line, and the results are parsed separately and aggregated into a `Vec`.
 This is similar to what `clap` calls a multi-option, and what `clap-derive` does by default if the field type is a `Vec`.
 For example, `./my_prog --can-repeat value1 --can-repeat value2`.
-* Flatten: A flatten field doesn't correspond to an option, but to a collection of options that come from another `Conf` structure, and may be adjusted before being merged in.
+* **Flatten**: A flatten field doesn't correspond to an option, but to a collection of options that come from another `Conf` structure, and may be adjusted before being merged in.

 If the *first attribute* is `flag`, `parameter`, `repeat` or `flatten`, then `conf` will handle the field that way.